christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     /home/christopher/.local/lib/python2.7/site-packages/numpy

-means Numpy has been installed with `pip install --user`
+means Numpy has been installed with `pip install --user`, even in the case if `conda` is installed on the system

     /home/christopher/.local/lib/python3.5/site-packages/numpy